 8. Failing to check for corrosion on metal components, such as copper pipes and electrical connections

-One of the most common mistakes people make when completing DIY Air Conditioner Servicing is failing to check for corrosion on metal components.
+One of the most common mistakes people make when completing DIY Servicing is failing to check for corrosion on metal components.
 Copper pipes and electrical connections are two examples of where you should look out for potential corrosion, which can cause leaks or a system breakdown if not repaired.

-If you want to keep your air conditioner performing at its peak, then it is important that you do not make any common mistakes when doing DIY Air Conditioning Servicing.
+If you want to keep your air conditioner performing at its peak, then it is important that you do not make any common mistakes when doing DIY AC Servicing.
 You need to use the right tools for the job and always be mindful of warning signs so as not to cause unnecessary damage or harm your system down the line.
 Feel free to contact us if you need any help.